 |Elliott Sound Products||Using Current Sources, Sinks & Mirrors In Audio|

-Integral to most audio amplification systems, the current source and current sink are indispensable.
+Integral to most amplification systems (including audio), the current source and current sink are indispensable.
 For the purposes of this article, sources and sinks shall be treated as being the same thing - which they are, depending upon how one views the circuit.
 In essence, the functionality (and purpose) are identical - force the current through another device to be constant, as long as the voltage is within the boundaries of the power supply (less some voltage drop across the source / sink).

 Current mirrors have the ability to greatly increase open loop gain and linearity, giving better open loop performance, which translates to better closed loop performance.
 This short article looks at the various types, from the theoretical or 'ideal' device, through various practical examples.

 Throughout this article, I have neglected the Early effect, where the gain of a bipolar transistor is affected by the emitter-collector voltage.
 Although this is very real and does influence real circuits to a greater or lesser degree, it needlessly complicates the descriptions and explanations.
-As a result of the Early effect (which is named after James M. Early), a basic theoretical analysis that does not include it will predict better performance than will actually be achieved in practice.
-While this could be a real problem with precision or instrumentation applications, the effect on audio amplifier performance will generally be insignificant.
+As a result of the Early effect (which is named after James M. Early), a basic theoretical analysis that does not include it will predict better performance than will be achieved in practice.
+While this could be a real problem with precision or instrumentation applications, it can largely be ignored most of the time.
+The effect on audio amplifier performance will generally be insignificant.

 A perfect current source can be constructed very simply, requiring only an infinite voltage and an infinite resistance.
 Unfortunately, this will also provide an infinite current (which will be infinitely constant), but is (infinitely?) excessive for an infinite number of applications.